alice-doc/alice-analysis-tutorial/building/prereq-centos7.md

 essentially a CentOS 7 with some more CERN-specific packages, so these instructions apply to the pristine CentOS 7 as well.

-## Run in a CentOS 7 Docker container

-You can use Docker to run a CentOS 7 environment even if your OS is different.
-Check the official [CentOS images](https://hub.docker.com/_/centos/).
-The image corresponding to a base CentOS 7 installation is `centos:7`.
-Just follow [our instructions](README.md#running-in-docker) by using `centos:7` as container name.
+As the primary supported platform, our [alidock](alidock.md) installation method is based on it.
+If you use alidock, you don't need to follow those prerequisites.
+The environment we provide is ready to use.

-## Install or upgrade required packages
+## Install or upgrade the required packages

 Install packages (one long line, just copy and paste it), as **root user**: